Furnal-Equinox/virtual.furnalequinox.com/README.md

 * `yarn.lock`: Yarn automatically generates this file to save the exact version of packages that match the specification in `package.json`.
 This makes sure any copy of this website will be using the same dependencies.

 ### 📂 Folders 📂
+* 📕 `/.storybook/`: settings for Storybook, which I am using for visual testing and design discussion.
-* `/content/`: holds all images and text to be added to the website.
+* 🖌 `/content/`: holds all images and text to be added to the website.
 This is a hidden submodule as it contains IP-protected content.
   * `/dealers/`: holds the images and info for each individual dealer.
   * `/gallery/`: likewise, but for the images in the art gallery.
   * `/images/`: general images used throughout the website, like the logo and the splash image.
   * `/posts/`: holds the images and text for each blog post.
   * `/shop/`: holds the images used for the shop page.
-* `/docs/`: holds all the sketches, UI mockups, and WIP screenshots.
+* 🗄 `/docs/`: holds all the sketches, UI mockups, and WIP screenshots.
 The `README.md` has a list of helpful links.
   * `/Form Input/`: notes on info and data needed from dealers and artists.
   * `/Routines/`: notes on some common stuff like adding new pages.
   * `/Sketches/`: any UI mock-ups and sketches, categorized by date.
   * `/WIP Screenshots/`: screen shots I have taken of the website.
+  * The `README.md` in this folder contains a collection of useful links.
 * `/example-content/`: In the spirit of the MIT license, this folder is a copy of content redone so that you can use it to bootstrap your content.
+* 📋 `/pa11y-reports/`: Output from running pa11y on URLs from the live website.
-* `/scripts/`: Scripts used to help automate stuff.
+* 📃 `/scripts/`: Scripts used to help automate stuff.
 These don't play any direct role in the website - they're just helpful tools.
-  * `docxToMD.hs`: (WIP) A Haskell script that converts dealer .docx files to Markdown files and corrects the structure to match the structure in `/dealers/`.
+  * `pa11yRunner.hs`: A Haskell script that automates running pa11y over a set of URLs from the live website and saves the reports to `/pa11y-reports/`.
-* `/src/`: holds the source code for the website.
+* 💾 `/src/`: holds the source code for the website.
   * `/components/`: holds the source code for UI components.
     * Each component has:
       * `(something).tsx`, which represents the structure of that component.
       * (optional) `(something).scss`, which represents the presentation of that component.
 The SCSS file is modularized to the component and has no effect outside of the component.
-    * A special `layout` component that specifies the layout for each page.
-This is where I've included the global CSS files since every page uses this component.
+      * (optional) `(something).stories.tsx`, which is a mock-up version of the component for the Storybook UI library.
   * `/data/`: holds the source code for any static data that is needed only inside `/src/`, such as the links in the navbar component.
+  * `/layouts/`: components that control the layout of the website, including general containers like `<section></section>` elements.
   * `/pages/`: holds the source code for each page.
 Gatsby generates a web page for each of the files in this folder.
     * `index.tsx`: in particular, this is the home page!
   * `/scss/`: holds the global SCSS for the website, namely colors, fonts, and any configuration of Bootstrap.
   * `/templates/`: holds the templates for generated pages.
 Gatsby uses these in `gatsby-node.js` to programmatically generate pages for the data in `/content/`.
 Each template also has its own SCSS file.
   * `/utils/`: assorted utility functions that don't fit anywhere else or are used in multiple places.
   * `html.tsx`: Gatsby optionally uses this file as the base HTML file for any HTML file it generates.
-* `/static/`: holds the favicon and logo.
+* 📦 `/static/`: holds the favicon and logo.
-* `/types/`: holds any TypeScript type declaration files.
+* 📐 `/types/`: holds any TypeScript type declaration files.
 At the moment, the only file is the one Gatsby generates for all the GraphQL queries in the website.
+This file changes VERY often.

 # 🌎 Environment Details 🌎